 Can I soak my cast iron pan in water to lessen the crust of food stuck?

-Please don’t—we’re begging you.
-Add water to your pan, bring to a boil, and scrape off gunk with a spatula.
+Please don’t.
+This really isn’t a good idea.
+Instead, add water to your pan, bring it to a boil, and scrape off any gunk with a spatula.

 Do I have to season my new pan?